 Reading Power 6e, by James I. Brown and Vivian V. Fishco, Houghton Mifflin Company, 2002.

 Very specific reading strategies, which require much practice, are introduced and demonstrated in this course.
 Attendance is required to achieve the maximum benefit from this class and is expected each time the class meets.
 Failure to attend class regularly may result in administrative withdrawal from the course; therefore, it is extremely important to stay in contact with the instructor if an emergency would cause an absence from class.
 The student is responsible for knowing what happens in class and for submitting assignments on time, even if there is a legitimate reason for the absence.

 Assignments must be turned in at the beginning of the class on the day they are due.
-Late work will not be accepted beyond the next class period.
-Points (10% of total available) will be deducted for each day the assignment is late.

 Please keep in mind that your instructor is here to help you.
 Feel free to stop by during the posted office hours or make an appointment if the times are not convenient for you.

 The computer lab in Peck 1410 has software available for additional reading practice in the areas of rate improvement, comprehension, and critical reading.
 Any additional reading practice outside of class will help to reinforce the strategies you learn and increase your reading skills.

 Students needing special academic accommodations should make an appointment with the instructor no later than the end of the first week to discuss arrangements.
 Students requesting accommodations must have a documented disability and an ID CARD from the SIUE Disability Support Services office.